tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 DEV_INPUT     = "/dev/input/event9"
 API_KEY       = "A valid HA long-lived access token" HA_EVENT_NAME = "mi_bt_remote" # Arbitrary name of the event that will get fired.
+GRAB_DEVICE   = False  # Set to True to lock the device to this script.
+The system will not receive any events from the device.
+                       # i.e, the remote will not work as a volume control by default.
 ````

 Then run the script with